 Tent camping is allowed at Markham.
 Tent campers must camp at a designated campsite.
 Reservations are required.
 Contact the park office of your choice for more information.

 All campgrounds provide after-hours security.
+See chart below for phone numbers.

 Two pets per campsite are allowed, subject to applicable fees and with proof of current vaccinations and appropriate licenses for dogs and cats.
 All pets must be registered at check-in and must be kept on a leash no longer than six feet at all times when not inside the RV or tent.
 Pets may not be left tied to trees or otherwise unattended at the campsite.
 Owners are responsible for cleaning up pet waste.
 For your safety, do not feed any wild or domestic animals other than your own pets.
 The City of Oakland Park's Oakland Bark dog park is within walking distance of Easterlin, and Markham has its own Barkham at Markham dog park a short distance from the campground.